bookofproofs/bookofproofs.github.io/_sources/history/19th-century/pearson.md

 * Fisher had looked again at his earlier correspondence with Pearson, noticed that many of his papers had been rejected, and concluded that Pearson had been responsible.
 * Pearson used large samples which he measured and the tried to deduce correlations in the data.
 * The dispute became bad enough to have Fisher turn down the post of Chief Statistician at the Galton Laboratory in 1919 since it would have meant working under Pearson.
-* Maria, Pearson's wife, died in 1928 and he remarried Margaret Victoria Child, a co-worker in his department, in the following year.
 * Pearson resigned from the Galton Chair in the summer of 1933 and University College decided to split his Department into two.
-* His son Egon Pearson became head of the Department of Statistics, while Fisher was appointed to the Galton Chair to succeed Pearson as head of the Department of Eugenics.
 * Pearson's influence upon those who only knew him through his writings was also great.
 * We have mentioned above some of the honours which Pearson received.